irajyus/cpt-hook/README.md

-# Passbase Webhook Server Example
+# Webhook Server Starter

-This project shows you how you can catch a webhook in your Node.js Backend.
-It is built with [express](https://www.npmjs.com/package/express), [body-parser](https://www.npmjs.com/package/body-parser) and [cors](https://www.npmjs.com/package/cors).
+A webhook server built with [express](https://www.npmjs.com/package/express) you can catch a webhook in your Node.js Backend.
+The specific use case in this repo is to catch a webhook body from Vercel and to send the message to a Slack incoming webhook url for posting in a channel.

-Furthermore, we also show you how you can decrypt a webhook in the `webhookController`.

 ## Installation